Track Metadata

 As always, TxID should be 1 for the first query packet you send, 2 for the next, and so on.
 D should have the same value you used in your initial query context setup packet, identifying the device that is asking the question.
 Sr is the slot in which the track being asked about can be found, and Tr is the type of the track; these two bytes have the same values used in CDJ status packets.
 The sort parameter determines the order in which the tracks are sorted, and that also affects the item type returned, along with the secondary information (beyond the title) that it contains about the track, as described in Alternate Track List Sort Orders below.
 We will start out assuming the tracks are being requested in title order, which can be done by sending a sort argument value of 0, and that the DJ has configured the media device to show artists as the second column.

-mechanism that is used to request and draw scrollable menus on the
+Track list requests (just like metadata requests) are built on the mechanism that is used to request and draw scrollable menus on the CDJs, explored in more breadth in Menu Requests.

-ready to send these “menu items” and reporting how many of them are
+The player responds with a success indicator, saying it is ready to send these “menu items” and reporting how many of them are available, much like shown in the metadata available response, although the first argument will be 1004

-to reflect the message type we just
+to reflect the message type we just sent, rather than 2002

 as it was for the metadata request.